kgogov/sapui5-walkthrough/readme.md

 * Define the routing configuration in the descriptor
 * Add a path to go back to the parent page when the history state is unclear.
 * Put custom controls in the `control` folder of your app.
+* Optimize your application for the different screen sizes of phone, tablet, and desktop devices.

 ## Framework specifics